Jonathan Ruffer: Philanthropy

 Ruffer credits William Rathbone VI as a source of inspiration for his philanthropy.
 He believes nobody needs more than £20 million.
 However, he is critical of William Temple's Christian socialism.

 He served as the chairman of the Good Shepherd Mission in Bethnal Green from 1998 to 2008.
 He has also supported the Church Urban Fund.

 Auckland Castle in Bishop Auckland, County Durham.

 He expressed an interest in reviving County Durham through philanthropy in 2012.
-That same year, he donated £1 million to the Durham Foundation.
-A year later, in 2013, he donated £15 million to preserve Auckland Castle, the historical palace of the Bishop of Durham, through the Auckland Castle Trust, of which he is the chair.
-This included the preservation of 12 paintings by Francisco de Zurbarán, present in the palace since 1756.
-In 2013, he donated £18 million to restore the Bishop's Palace and create a museum on the history of Christianity and faith in Britain, which had been expected to open in 2018.
+That year, he donated £1 million to the Durham Foundation.
+A year later, he donated £15 million to preserve Auckland Castle, the historical palace of the Bishop of Durham, through the Auckland Castle Trust, of which he is the chair.
+This included the preservation of a series of huge paintings by Francisco de Zurbarán, Jacob and His Twelve Sons, which had been purchased by a previous bishop and had hung in the London Dining Room since 1756.
+In 2013, Ruffer donated £18 million to restore the Bishop's Palace and create a museum on the history of Christianity and faith in Britain Most of the palace became a visitor attraction, but the Scotland Wing still houses the offices of the Bishop of Durham.

 The restoration project was completed in 2019 and the Castle was scheduled to re-open to visitors in November; three new restaurants for visitors were added, with one in operation by early November 2019.
-Nonetheless, the Scotland Wing still houses the offices of the Bishop of Durham.
 In 2019, he worked with Sotheby's James Macdonald (an expert on the Spanish school) to assemble a collection displayed at the Spanish Gallery.

 In 2014, Ruffer donated the endowment to create Kynren, a night show telling the history of England, in nearby Bishop Auckland to aid in wider regeneration.